sckaff/logos/docs/notes.md

   - If adding new noe, fully connected
   - When to change structure and when to change weights
 - "Cap value" to avoid overfitting (?)

-### Choices

-- Do not use libs
-- Standard weight init?
-- No biases?

 ## Takeaways